Barbecue Monday Raceday – Monday 23rd July 2018

 We offer all owners six admission badges per runner.
 Please note that these badges are for your guests and should not be transferred for cash.
 Syndicates and Clubs may purchase additional admission badges for joint-owners at half price from the Owners & Trainers Entrance.

-We are making some changes to the access, parking and bar arrangements for Owners and Trainers – so please note the following details carefully.
-The changes will be run on a trial basis for both days in August – your feedback after the race-meeting would be most valuable to us in terms of shaping the service for Owners & Trainers in future years.
+Last August we are made some changes to the access, parking and bar arrangements for Owners and Trainers – Please note that due to the success of these changes, we will be continuing this arrangement in 2018.
+If you were unable to join us last season we would still love to hear your feedback after each race-meeting as it would be most valuable to us in terms of shaping the service for Owners & Trainers in future years.

 Owners & Trainers Bar

 We have relocated the Owners & Trainers Bar to a position just north of the Parade – to improve your view of the Parade Ring and your horses.
 The bar also has a view of the large screen opposite the Parade Ring.

 We shall be offering all Owners & Trainers a free lunch – served as a buffet in the Owners & Trainers Bar.
 Please note that tickets for lunch must be obtained in person by the appropriate individual from the Owners & Trainers Ticket Hut on entry to the racecourse and will be limited to four per owner (irrespective of the number of runners) and two per trainer.
 Additional lunch tickets may be purchased at the cost price of £18 per person, subject to availability.

 Lunch tickets must be picked up by the individual or lead-syndicate /partnership member named in the race programme – please bring your PASS card for identification.
 Tickets are not transferable unless expressly requested, by the owner, by telephone on the day before racing.